If you are a senior and have no insurance, finding free places for burial is often an overwhelming challenge.

 What happens when someone dies without life insurance?

-When someone dies without life insurance, their family is often left with the burden of covering funeral costs and other expenses associated with death.
+When someone dies without burial insurance, their family is often left with the burden of covering funeral costs and other expenses associated with death.

 This can be a financial strain on the family, especially if they are already struggling financially.
 Additionally, any debts or medical bills that were not paid off before death may become the responsibility of the deceased’s estate or surviving family members.